UnifiedPush/specifications/specifications/android.md

 The reason MUST be either:

 * "INTERNAL_ERROR": This is a generic error type, the connector can try again directly.
 * "NETWORK": The registration failed because of missing network connection, try again when network is back.
+A distributor can also return this reason if the endpoint for a registration may have changed and may be invalidated but the distributor can't know because of missing network connection.
 * "ACTION_REQUIRED": The distributor requires a user action to work.
 For instance, the distributor may be log out of the push server and requires the user to log in.
 If the distributor has a limit of number of registrations and this limit has been reached, the distributor sends this reason.
 The distributor MUST send this reason if the direct sending of a new registration will fail and this is not due to a network problem.
 * "VAPID_REQUIRED": If the distributor requires a VAPID key and the end user application doesn't send one, the distributor respond with this reason.